I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/irb/nf-irb-ataportreleaserequestsenseirb.md

 <p>None</p>

 ## -remarks
 <p>The <b>AtaPortReleaseRequestSenseIrb</b> routine releases the IRB to the port driver and copies the sense data to the buffer that is pointed to by the <b>SenseInfoBuffer</b> member of the original (failed) request's IRB.
-The miniport driver can then complete the original request by using <a href="https://msdn.microsoft.com/library/windows/hardware/ff550147">AtaPortCompleteRequest</a>.
+The miniport driver can then complete the original request by using <a href="..\irb\nf-irb-ataportcompleterequest.md">AtaPortCompleteRequest</a>.
 The miniport driver must not touch the request sense IRB after it has been released to the port driver.</p>

-<p>The miniport driver must call <b>AtaPortReleaseRequestSenseIrb</b> for every allocated IRB that is allocated by using <a href="https://msdn.microsoft.com/library/windows/hardware/ff550145">AtaPortBuildRequestSenseIrb</a>. </p>

-<p>The <b>AtaPortReleaseRequestSenseIrb</b> routine releases the IRB to the port driver and copies the sense data to the buffer that is pointed to by the <b>SenseInfoBuffer</b> member of the original (failed) request's IRB.
-The miniport driver can then complete the original request by using <a href="https://msdn.microsoft.com/library/windows/hardware/ff550147">AtaPortCompleteRequest</a>.
-The miniport driver must not touch the request sense IRB after it has been released to the port driver.</p>

-<p>The miniport driver must call <b>AtaPortReleaseRequestSenseIrb</b> for every allocated IRB that is allocated by using <a href="https://msdn.microsoft.com/library/windows/hardware/ff550145">AtaPortBuildRequestSenseIrb</a>. </p>
+<p>The miniport driver must call <b>AtaPortReleaseRequestSenseIrb</b> for every allocated IRB that is allocated by using <a href="..\irb\nf-irb-ataportbuildrequestsenseirb.md">AtaPortBuildRequestSenseIrb</a>. </p>

 ## -requirements
 <table>